scttfrdmn/pctl/docs/SEED_SPEC.md

 Nodes launch on-demand and terminate when idle.

-### 10. Template Documentation
+### 10. Seed Documentation

-Add comments to your templates:
+Add comments to your seeds:

 ```yaml
 # Production genomics cluster